 The Z-Brane system is integral with the watermaker unit and only requires continuous 12Vor 24V DC power to be operative.
-The installation of the Z-Brane only consists of wiring the power supply to a continuous source The Z-brane power supply can tolerate voltages between 10V and 28V DC.

 Note: There is no reason to open the transformer enclosure.
 Do not service this unit without disconnecting the power source!
 There may be high voltage present.